What You Need To Know About SIBO & Gut Health

 - Abdominal distension

-Keep in mind that a few people with SIBO may experience constipation instead of (or in addition to) diarrhea.
+Keep in mind that a few people with small intestinal bacterial overgrowth may experience constipation instead of (or in addition to) diarrhea.
 More severe cases may cause extreme weight loss and vitamin deficiency-related symptoms.

 - Celiac disease